-Whenever emergencies affecting the safety or adequacy of a public water supply requires modifications or additions, the Department shall be notified.
-The Department may delegate its responsibility under this paragraph to the Mayor of each municipality.
+Whenever emergencies affecting the safety or adequacy of a public water supply requires modifications or additions, the Chief of the Division shall be notified.
+The Division may delegate its responsibility under this paragraph to the Mayor of each municipality.
 Delegation must be in writing.
-The Mayor may issue emergency construction permits by telephone or other message with whatever special conditions he deems necessary for the proper safequarding of the health of the water consumers.
-Plans and specifications covering the work as constructed under the emergency permit must be submitted to the Department as soon as reasonably possible.
-Modifications required by the Department after review of the submission shall be made promptly.
-The Department shall confirm in writing within ten (10) days of issuance, the Mayor's granting of an emergency permit.
+The Mayor may issue emergency construction permits by telephone or other message with whatever special conditions she/he deems necessary for the proper safeguarding of the health of the water consumers.
+Plans and specifications covering the work as constructed under the emergency permit must be submitted to the Chief of the Division as soon as reasonably possible.
+Modifications required by the Division after review of the submission shall be made promptly.
+The Chief of the Division shall confirm in writing within ten (10) days of issuance, the Mayor's granting of an emergency permit.